averissimo/mass-blast/README.md

 *notes:* '*folder*' argument can be relative to '*query_parent*'.

+## Relation with other tools

+- [Gene Extractor](https://github.com/averissimo/gene-extractor/): can be used to extract genes from Kegg2 and GenBank using keyword search.

 ## Ackowledgements

 This tool was created as a part of [FCT](www.fct.p) grant SFRH/BD/97415/2013 and European Commission research project [BacHBerry](www.bachberry.eu) (FP7- 613793)